johnridesabike/coronate/CONTRIBUTING.md

 ## Housekeeping

 - Write up-to-date tests.
+See [src/__tests__](https://github.com/johnridesabike/chessahoochee/blob/master/src/__tests__) for the current test status.
 - Write documentation.
+- Finalize specification for data storage (see existing JSON files in `src/` for examples of what they'll look like).

 ## React

 - This was my first React project, and it shows.
 I already rewrote it once to correct my bad practices, but it still needs a lot of work.
 Any advice or help on improving the JSX code is appreciated!
-- State management probably needs to get refactored into contexts and reducers.

 ## User interface